 A student must take at least 15 credit hours per semester to be considered a full-time undergraduate student.
 The maximum credit hours that an undergraduate student can take per semester are 21 credit hours.
 A full-time master level student must take at least 12 credit hours per semester.
 The maximum credit hours that an master level student can take per semester are 18 credit hours.
 A full-time doctoral student must take at least 8 credit hours per semester.
-The maximum credit at least 8 credit hours per semester.
-The maximum credit hours take at least 8 credit hours per semester.
 The maximum credit hours that an undergraduate student can take per semester are 12 credit hours.